UI customization guide

 Mark mode

-allows users to mark an area of the collaboration layer.
+lets users mark an area of the collaboration layer.
 An agent could use this to point a client to a form field they need to fill in.

 -